ctorgalson/re_contextlibraries/README.txt

 Required Files and Directories:

-A library module for the RE Slideshow Base module should include the following files and directories.
+A library module for the RE Context Libraries module should include the following files and directories.
 In this section, we assume name of the library module is "module_name".